jonnonz1/nz-statute-book/acts/public/1988/protection-of-personal-and-property-rights-act-1988.md

   (a) within 3 months after the date of the commencement of his or her managership, a statement of the property, as at that date, of the person for whom the manager is acting:
   (b) within 30 days after the expiry of each year during which his or her managership continues, a statement relating to the property, as at the expiry of that year, of the person for whom the manager is acting and to the management of that property by the manager during that year:
   (c) within 30 days after the date on which the manager ceases in accordance with section 52 to hold office as manager, a statement relating to the property, as at that date, of the person for whom the manager was acting and to the management of that property by the manager during the period commencing with the expiry of the last complete year of his or her managership and ending with that date.
-(2A) Notwithstanding anything in subsections (1) and (2)(b), the court may specify both the period of 12 months that, in relation to any managership, is to constitute a year for the purposes of any statement required to be filed under subsection (2)(b) and the transitional arrangements that, in relation to statements required to be filed under subsection (2)(b), are to apply in relation to a change of balance date.
+(2A) Notwithstanding anything in subsections (1) and (2)﻿(b), the court may specify both the period of 12 months that, in relation to any managership, is to constitute a year for the purposes of any statement required to be filed under subsection (2)﻿(b) and the transitional arrangements that, in relation to statements required to be filed under subsection (2)﻿(b), are to apply in relation to a change of balance date.
 (3) Every manager commits an offence and is liable upon conviction to imprisonment for a term not exceeding 3 years who, in a statement filed under this section, includes any particular knowing it to be false.
 (4) Every manager commits an offence and is liable on conviction to a fine not exceeding $1,000 who fails to file a statement when required to do so by subsection (2).

 ### 46 Statement to be examined by or on behalf of Public Trust
 (1) Where any statement is filed in a court under section 45 by any manager who is not a trustee corporation, the Registrar of the court shall forthwith transmit 1 copy of the statement to Public Trust, and send the other copy to the person for whom the manager is acting.
-(2) Public Trust, or a chartered accountant appointed by Public Trust for the purposes of this section, shall examine a statement transmitted to Public Trust under subsection (1), and shall prepare a report as to whether the statement is correct and, if not, in what respects it is deficient.
+(2) Public Trust, or a qualified auditor appointed by Public Trust for the purposes of this section, shall examine a statement transmitted to Public Trust under subsection (1), and shall prepare a report as to whether the statement is correct and, if not, in what respects it is deficient.
 (3) A report under subsection (2) shall be filed with the court, and a copy of the report shall be given to the manager who filed the statement.
-(4) Public Trust, or a chartered accountant appointed by Public Trust for the purposes of this section, shall have a right of access to the books, accounts, vouchers, securities, or other documents of the manager or in the manager's custody or under the manager's control, and to any securities and documents of title held by the manager on account of the person for whom he or she is acting as manager, and may require from the manager such information and explanation as may be necessary.
+(4) Public Trust, or a qualified auditor appointed by Public Trust for the purposes of this section, shall have a right of access to the books, accounts, vouchers, securities, or other documents of the manager or in the manager's custody or under the manager's control, and to any securities and documents of title held by the manager on account of the person for whom he or she is acting as manager, and may require from the manager such information and explanation as may be necessary.
-(5) If any person having the custody or control of any books, accounts, vouchers, securities, or other documents to which Public Trust, or a chartered accountant appointed by Public Trust for the purposes of this section, has a right of access under this section fails or refuses to allow Public Trust or that chartered accountant to exercise such access or in any way obstructs the preparation of a report under subsection (2), a court, on the application of Public Trust or the chartered accountant, may make such order as it thinks appropriate.
+(5) If any person having the custody or control of any books, accounts, vouchers, securities, or other documents to which Public Trust, or a qualified auditor appointed by Public Trust for the purposes of this section, has a right of access under this section fails or refuses to allow Public Trust or that qualified auditor to exercise such access or in any way obstructs the preparation of a report under subsection (2), a court, on the application of Public Trust or the qualified auditor, may make such order as it thinks appropriate.
-(6) The remuneration and expenses of Public Trust, or any chartered accountant appointed by Public Trust for the purposes of this section, shall be such as may be prescribed or (if not so prescribed) as may be determined by the court, and shall, unless the court otherwise orders, be borne by the property of the person for whom the manager is acting; and where the court orders otherwise, such remuneration and expenses shall be borne by the manager personally or be apportioned between the manager and the property of the person for whom the manager is acting, as the court thinks just.
+(6) The remuneration and expenses of Public Trust, or any qualified auditor appointed by Public Trust for the purposes of this section, shall be such as may be prescribed or (if not so prescribed) as may be determined by the court, and shall, unless the court otherwise orders, be borne by the property of the person for whom the manager is acting; and where the court orders otherwise, such remuneration and expenses shall be borne by the manager personally or be apportioned between the manager and the property of the person for whom the manager is acting, as the court thinks just.
 (7) All expenses and costs for which the property of a person subject to a property order is liable under this section shall be a charge on that property, and that charge may be enforced in such manner as the court directs.
-(8) Public Trust, or a chartered accountant appointed by Public Trust for the purposes of this section, shall not be liable for any expenses or costs under this section.
+(8) Public Trust, or a qualified auditor appointed by Public Trust for the purposes of this section, shall not be liable for any expenses or costs under this section.
+(9) In this section, qualified auditor has the same meaning as in section 35 of the Financial Reporting Act 2013.

 ### 47 Inspection and copying of statements and reports by leave
 Any person may, by leave of the court or of the Registrar, inspect or make a copy of the whole or any part of any statement or report filed in a court under section 45 or section 46.